RobinL/fuzzy_data_matcher/readme.md

 ## Basic usage instructions.

-This repo provides codes that allows you to easily fuzzy match two datasets - i.e. porbabalistically match two datasets based on which row in the target dataset is most likely to be a match for each candidate record.
+This repo provides codes that allows you to easily fuzzy match two datasets - i.e. probabalistically match two datasets based on which row in the target dataset is most likely to be a match for each candidate record.
 This allows for missing information and misspellings etc.

 See [this example](https://github.com/RobinL/fuzzy_data_matcher/blob/master/Simple%20demo.ipynb) for basic usage instructions.
+You should be able to modify this example to your purposes.

 You start with the path to the csv of the two datasets you want to match.